Mercy in Judgment

 33 When a stranger [ger, “alien”] resides with you in your land, you shall not do him wrong.
 34 The stranger [ger] who resides with you shall be to you as a native among you, and you shall love him as yourself; for you were aliens [ger] in the land of Egypt; I am the Lord your God.
 35 You shall do no wrong in judgment, in measurement of weight, or capacity.
 36 You shall have just balances, just weights, a just ephah, and just hin; I am the Lord your God, who brought you out from the land of Egypt.

 It was common in those days (as it is even today) to treat people with a lesser standard of love if they were from outside of their own race, nation, religion, or denomination.
 But God forbids this in the law, reminding Israel that they too were mistreated when they were “aliens in the land of Egypt.”
 The balances of justice must be the same for all men, for all should be treated equally and impartially by the same standard of measure.

 This is love, as defined by the law of God.

-In Deuteronomy 25:13-16 we see the same law restated in the context of God’s condemnation of Amalek for refusing to follow this law.
+In Deut.
+25:13-16 we see the same law restated in the context of God’s condemnation of Amalek for refusing to follow this law.
 Here Amalek is set forth as the example of how NOT to act in regard to the law of equal weights and measures:

 13 You shall not have in your bag differing weights, a large and a small.
 14 You shall not have in your house differing measures, a large and small.
-15 You shall have a full and just weight; you have a full and just measure, that your days may be prolonged in the land which the Lord your God gives you.
+15 You shall have a full and just weight; you shall have a full and just measure, that your days may be prolonged in the land which the Lord your God gives you.
 16 For everyone who does these things, everyone who acts unjustly, is an abomination to the Lord your God.